i-make-robots/Chess/README.md

 piece can be implemented in the class that represents it, and shared behavior can be implemented in the ChessPiece class.

-Does not include en-passant or castling at this time.
+Does include en passant and castling.

 ![test run of shortest game](Screenshot 2025-01-09 152759.png)